Abdulmuiz44/Tera/README.md

 ## Architecture
 - `app/`: Next.js routes
-- `components/`: Reusable UI
+- `components/`: Reusable UI components
-- `lib/`: Supabase client, Mistral helper, seed
+- `lib/`: Supabase client, Mistral AI integration, utilities
-- `styles/`: Global CSS
+- `styles/`: Global CSS and theming
-- `actions/`: Server actions for AI calls
+- `actions/`: Server actions for AI interactions

 ## Pricing Model
-- Free: Basic tools, limited usage
+- **Free**: Core features, limited usage for everyone
-- Pro: Unlimited, advanced features ($9/mo)
+- **Pro**: Unlimited access, advanced features ($9/mo)
-- School: Team access ($29/mo)
+- **School**: Team access for educators ($29/mo)

-## Launch Plan
-- Beta on teacher forums
-- Social: X announcement, LinkedIn
-- Community: Discord for feedback
-- Growth: Referral program
+## The Tera Difference
+Unlike other AI chatbots that feel robotic and cold, Tera feels like chatting with your smartest, most supportive friend.
+Whether you're a student stuck on homework at 11pm, a teacher planning Monday's lesson on Sunday night, or someone who just wants to learn something new - Tera's got your back. 💪